lareaulab/iXnos/README.md

 ```
 If you did not use RSEM to get mapping weights, change sam_add_simple_map_wts to True, and RSEM_add_map_wts to False.
 This will assign uniform weights to all mappings for multimapping reads.
 By default, RSEM includes unmapped reads in the output file.
 If you have already filtered these out, you can set filter_unmapped to False.

 After this step, your new sam file will be located in .../<expt_dir>/process, and will end in ".wts.sam".
-Use this file for future commands.
+Use this sam file for future commands.

 Next, we choose A site assignment rules for our reads.
 We start by plotting the frames of the 5' ends of our footprints, for each footprint size.
 ```